 Marguerite Henry's Mole Meadow and the barn where Misty lived still stands.
 It is located on Army Trail Road in Wayne, Illinois.
 In 1996 Misty II visited her grandmother's former home.
 Down the road from Mole Meadow is Misty's Meadow, a small three acre park at the corner of Army Trail and Dunham Roads that is maintained by the village of Wayne.

-Several of Misty’s descendants have been featured in books.
+Several of Misty's descendants have been featured in books.
 Windy of Chincoteague, a small nonfiction book about Misty's first granddaughter Windy, was written in 1987 by Ronald Keiper.
 A Pony Promise was written in 1996 by Lois Szymanski.
-The book is fiction, but is based on the true story of Stormy's oldest daughter Windy nursing her half sister Misty II along with her own foal Cyclone because of Stormy rejecting Misty II.
+The book is fiction, but is based on the true story of Windy nursing her half sister Misty II along with her own foal Cyclone because of Stormy rejecting Misty II.
 Nightmist the Miracle Pony, by Jessie-Ann Friend, was published in 2005.
-It is a children's book about Misty descendant Nightmist.
+It is a children's book about Misty great grandson Nightmist.
 Jessie Ann-Friend released The Forgotten Pony in 2007.
 It is a children's book about Misty great grandson Rainy's Boy, the last resident of the Chincoteague Miniature Pony Farm.
 A series of children's books by Misty family pony breeder Kendy Allen debuted in 2006.
-The series includes: Misty's Heart of the Storm, Misty's Black Mist and the Christmas Parade, A Chincoteague Pony Named Misty III, Ember's Story, The Misty Miracle Pony.
+The series includes: Misty's Heart of the Storm, Misty's Black Mist and the Christmas Parade, A Chincoteague Pony Named Misty III, and Ember's Story, The Misty Miracle Pony.

 Breyer Animal Creations has immortalized Misty and several of her descendants into models.
 Misty (#20, 1972-current) and Stormy (#19, 1977-current) are two of Breyer's longest running models.
 Misty's son Phantom Wings (#29, 1982-1987) and her great great granddaughter Misty's Twilight (#470, 1991-1996) were made into models.
 The character Sea Star (#16, 1980-1987) was also made into a Breyer.
 To honor Misty's 50th birthday, Breyer made Misty's last living grandfoal Misty II and two of Misty II's daughters, Black Mist and Misty's May Day Twister (#3350, 1996-1999), into models that were sold as a set.
 Misty descendant Nightmist had a model horse made after him by the Peter Stone Company in 2003 in a run of 100.